hassanspaceimam/MT_THESIS_SQL_VIZ/README.md

 ## Design notes & extensibility

 - **Safety:** Only `SELECT`/CTE queries are allowed; execution appends `LIMIT 2000`.
-- **Robust parsing:** Utilities extract fenced code/SQL and parse list‑like JSON/py‑literals defensively.
+- **Robust parsing:** Utilities extract fenced code/SQL and parse list-like JSON/py-literals defensively.
-- **Fuzzy filters:** Unicode‑aware matching, initials for Brazilian state abbreviations, and optional `rapidfuzz` acceleration.
+- **Fuzzy filters:** Unicode-aware matching, initials for Brazilian state abbreviations, and optional `rapidfuzz` acceleration.
 - **Pluggable BI:** The BI “what to plot” step is concise; swap in your house style or chart lib if you like.
-- **Adding new tables:** Re‑run the builder; if you add new logical **agents**, wire them in `AGENT_TABLES` and update the router prompt.
+- **Adding new tables:** Re-run the builder; if you add new logical **agents**, wire them in `AGENT_TABLES` and update the router prompt.

 ---

 ## Security & data governance

-- Use a **read‑only** Snowflake role for the app, and a separate role with create/alter for the loader.
+- Use a **read-only** Snowflake role for the app, and a separate role with create/alter for the loader.
 - Keep `.env` and `csv_files/` out of version control (`.gitignore`), or use a secret manager / data registry in deployment.
 - Rotate Azure OpenAI/Snowflake secrets regularly and **immediately** if shared outside your org.
 - The Streamlit app is for internal use; don’t expose it publicly without authentication and rate limits.